mihikjw/ministub/README.md

 ministub uses a YAML format to define an API to host.
 A fully-featured example can be found at `/examples/v1demopapi.yml`.

 - Put more stuff here ...

-## TO DO
-- Improve Docs
-- Unit Tests!!